BelmY/wikiSDoR/Upgrading-OpenWebRX-to-a-newer-version.md

     nano config_webrx.py
     python2 ./openwebrx.py

-**The following sequence of commands might upgrade your current OpenWebRX instance very fast, but there is also a chance that it will screw up your config file, so you should start by making a backup.**
+However, there is another way: **the following sequence of commands might upgrade your current OpenWebRX instance very fast, but there is also a chance that it will screw up your config file, so you should start by making a backup.**

     cd openwebrx
     git status #continue only if you did not modify anything else that config_webrx.py